 The group ‘Kollektiver i København’ has almost 30,000 members and is run by Boligsurf.dk.
 Many of the posts, however, are from private individuals who looking for residents for their shared housing, so the page is worth checking out if you want to join one.

 If you are interested in finding a room in shared-housing with one or more flatmates, there is also Findroommate.dk.
-You can set up a profile and browse the accommodation listings for free, but if you want to contact the landlords, it costs DKK 15 for the first three days.
+You can set up a profile and browse the accommodation listings for free, but if you want to contact the landlords, it costs DKK 15 (2019 pricing) for the first three days.
 When the three days have elapsed, you will automatically be registered for 30 days at DKK 299 – i.e. DKK 10 per day.

 Non-Danish non-EU citizens are generally not allowed to buy residential property.
-Unless you make Denmark the center of your life, that is.
+Unless you make Denmark the centre of your life, that is.
 If you want to buy, you have to get a permit from the Ministry of Justice and document that you plan on staying permanently in Denmark.
 EU citizens working in Denmark are exempt from these rules, but you should consult a lawyer.